KeopsKps/descriptive-statistics-python/README.md

 - Year: int
 - Genre: string

-This structure of column name and data type help us to determine the descriptive statistics can be applied in the columns
+This structure of column name and data type help us to limit the descriptive statistics that can be applied to especific columns.

 ## Central tendency